 Go to the near corner with Marsh Street, three blocks east of Craven.
 Turn left and walk partially up the block.
 A sign marks the “Gibble House” across the street.
 It is a private home, not open to the public.

-The citizens of Beaufort are concerned about their literal lack of manpower.
+In October 1779, the citizens of Beaufort are concerned about their literal lack of manpower.
 Women are not allowed to fight, many of the men are at sea, and the state required the county to fill quotas for soldiers from the rest.
-In October 1779, Biddle says in his autobiography, he “‘persuaded the people of the town and neighborhood to build a small fort.
-We all worked at it, and soon made a tolerably good one.’”
+Biddle says in his autobiography, he “persuaded the people of the town and neighborhood to build a small fort.
+We all worked at it, and soon made a tolerably good one.”

 Return to Front Street, turn left, and walk another block to Live Oak Street.